MA Chinese and Spanish

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Most of the cultural courses are taught through lectures and tutorials.
-Languages are taught in small classes that use computer-assisted learning.
+Languages are taught in small classes by Chinese or Spanish speakers and also involve the use of computer-assisted learning.

 You will be assessed by a combination of exams, class exercises and coursework.